GlobalFishingWatch/GFW_technical_documentation/SAR-vessel-and-infrastructure-detections.md

-Synthetic Aperture Radar (SAR) object detection consists of vessels and offshore infrastructure detected, classified, and matched to AIS/VMS (when available) from images taken by ESA's Sentinel-1 radar mission.
+Synthetic Aperture Radar (SAR) object detection consists of vessels and offshore infrastructure detected, classified, and matched to AIS/VMS (when available) from satellite images taken by ESA's Sentinel-1 radar mission.

 ## Key Tables